-MODE No. 999 F.N. position of an all over patterning can be changed by moving it to either the right or the left.
+MODE No. 999 .....
+F.N. position of an all over patterning can be changed by moving it to either the right or the left.

-Pattern programming procedure
+· Pattern programming procedure

-- Switch on the power.
-(Make sure the ready lamp is lit.) - Enter 999 as the MODE number and push the M key. - Set all the Pattern Variation Switches at the lower position. - Set the Pattern Selector Switch to the lower position. - Push the M key.
-Enter the pattern number 100. - Push the M key. - The machine is now asking for a bottom line to the pattern. - You can also use Mode 999 to select a portion of a pattern by entering the stitch and row number (See page 36.) - In this case the whole pattern is used, therefore only push the M key to check the pattern length and width.

-Push the M key, and the information in the Display will refer to the line number the computer is going to read from,

-Step (1), Display information

-- Push the M key, - The information in the Display now refers to the line number the computer is going to read to.

-Step (2), Display information 40

-- Push the M key.
-The information in the Display now refers to the column number on the left. that the computer is going to read from.
-Step (3), Display information - Push the M key.
-The information in the Display now refers to the column number at the right of the pattern, that the machine will read to.
-Step (4), Display information 20

-- Push the M key.
-The information in the Display now refers to the First needle position of the pattern repeat.

-Step (5), Display information:

-In order to cancel out this bit of information, push the CE (Clear Entry) key.
-The Display window has now gone blank.
-Now enter:

-Yellow key then 15. - Push the M key.

-The READY lamp is lit.
-Push the CF key.
+Switch on the power.
+(Make sure the ready lamp is lit.)
+Enter 999 as the MODE number and push the M key.
+Set all the pattern variation switches at the lower position.
+Set the pattern selector switch to the lower position.
+Push the M key.
+Enter the pattern number 100.
+Push the M key.
+The machine is now asking for a bottom line to the pattern.
+Push M key, and the information in the display will refer to the line number the computer is going to read from.
+Step (1), Display information Push the M key.
+The information in the display now refers to the line number the computer 13) 1 is going to read to.
+Step (2), Display information Push the M key.
+The information in the display now refers to the column number on the left that the computer is going to read from, (2) 40 Step (3), Display information (10) Push the M key.
+The information in the display now refers to the column number at the right of the pattern, that the machine will read to-Step (4), Display information Push the M key.
+The information in the display now refers to the First needle position of the Step (5), Display information 5 In order to cancel out this bit of information, push CE (Cancel Entry) button.
+The display window has now gone blank.
+Now enter by pushing the Yellow button then 15.
+12) Push M key.
+The ready lamp is lit.

+When you wish to return to MODE 990 using the memorised patterns.

+- When you have changed the F.N. position with MODE 999 and if you now wish to knit the pattern at the centre of the machine with MODE 990 using the pattern area which you have used in MODE 999.
+Then follow these steps. - 1.
+The ready lamp is lit, press 990 as the mode number and push the M key. - 2.
+Check all the variation switches are in the required position. - 3.
+Push CF key.
+You are now ready to knit the pattern. - When you have changed the F.N. position with MODE 999 and if you now wish to knit the pattern at the centre of the machine with MODE 990 returning the pattern area to the original one.
+Then follow these steps. - 1.
+The ready lamp is lit, press 990 as the mode number and push the M key. - 2.
+Check all the variation switches are in the required position. - 3.
+Push the M key.
+Press in any pattern number other than the one you require e.g. Pattern No. 150. - 4.
+Push the M key.
+The ready lamp is now lit. - 5.
+Press the M key.
+The pattern number lamp is lit. - 6.
+Press the pattern number you require. - 7.
+Push the M key, Number 1 will be in the display window, you are now ready to knif the pattern.

+MATERIA SELECTOR